Offirmo/offirmo-monorepo--2021-legacy/1-stdlib/tiny-singleton/README.md

 </p>

-This is a trivial, straightforward TypeScript-compatible singleton
+This is a trivial, isomorphic, straightforward TypeScript-compatible singleton
 * NO dependencies

 ### Usage